 How to mitigate constipation

 While it is normal for babies will strain from time to time to move the stool along through the intestines, crying hard is not.
-If you want to do something to help your baby while straining, try holding his knees against his chest to help him “squat”.
+If you want to do something to help your baby while straining, try holding his or her knees against his or her chest to help your baby “squat”.
 This is also very effective for tummy pain to release gas.

 If your baby is bottle-fed you can experiment with different types of formula to find the one that has the least tendency to result in constipation.
 For some babies soy based formulas work better.
 For others, a hydrolysate formula, such as Nutramigen (link to Amazon) can make a real difference.

-You can also feed your boy smaller amounts of formula more frequently, to help the intestines cope with the formula.
+You can also feed your baby smaller amounts of formula more frequently, to help the intestines cope with the formula.
 Twice as often is a rule of thumb.